Planning Your Thesis Submission | GRTP42

 Description

-Your graduate thesis is one of the ways that Concordia fulfills its mission to create and disseminate knowledge.
+Your graduate thesis is not only the final product of your research, but also a document that demonstrates Concordia’s fulfilment of its mission to create and disseminate knowledge.
 As an official Concordia document, your thesis needs to meet certain requirements.

 Learning Objectives